 How to Make Fake Steak

 Choose your baking dish.
-I prefer a broiler pan (affiliate link) with an elevated rack; fat drains away so they aren't cooking in their own grease.
+I prefer a broiler pan with an elevated rack; fat drains away so they aren't cooking in their own grease.
 This is especially important with fattier ground beef.
 Patties can be delicate, so use caution if using a wire rack.
 You can also bake the fake steaks in a baking dish with 2-inch sides, large enough to leave space between the patties; a 9x13 inch pan will be cramped.

 One: Sprinkle the Worcestershire sauce and dry seasonings over the other ingredients - you don't want them in clumps.
 Gently mix all the ingredients together; break up the rice, but don't treat the meat too roughly or it will become tough.